-In the U.S., between 70-80 percent of women will develop fibroids by the age of 50.
-While some women don’t experience any pain at all, other women are forced to tolerate uncomfortable symptoms such as excessive and prolonged menstrual bleeding, intense cramping, anemia causing fatigue, constipation, bloating, and pain during sex.
+In the U.S., between 70-80% of women will develop fibroids by 50.
+While some women don’t experience any pain, other women are forced to tolerate uncomfortable symptoms such as excessive and prolonged menstrual bleeding, intense cramping, anemia causing fatigue, constipation, bloating, and pain during sex.
 According to the National Institute of Health, over 200,000 hysterectomies are performed every year to eliminate fibroid and fibroid symptoms; however, invasive surgeries are not the only option.

-Being diagnosed with fibroids and trying to choose the right treatment can be an intimidating experience.
-Even though fibroids are common, many women feel overwhelmed and under-educated when it comes time to managing their fibroid symptoms.
-Before getting invasive, irreversible surgery you should consult with multiple fibroid doctors regarding how different procedures may affect your body.
+Being diagnosed with fibroids and choosing the right treatment can be an intimidating experience.
+Even though fibroids are common, many women feel overwhelmed and under-educated when managing their fibroid symptoms.
+Before getting invasive, irreversible surgery such as a hysterectomy, you should consult with multiple doctors who treat fibroids regarding how different procedures may affect your body.

-It’s crucial to choose a fibroid doctor that doesn’t suggest invasive surgeries as being the only course of action available.
-Many women head into their first fibroid treatment consultation blindly, and come out wishing they had asked their doctor specific questions that could ease their concerns.
+It’s crucial to choose a doctor who treats fibroids and doesn’t suggest invasive surgeries as the only course of action available.
+Many women head into their first fibroid treatment consultation blindly and come out wishing they had asked their doctor specific questions that could ease their concerns.
 There’s nothing worse than leaving a doctor’s office with your questions and concerns unanswered.

-Here are a few questions that are important to ask your physician, in order to fully understand fibroid treatment:
+Here are a few questions to ask your doctor to fully understand fibroid treatment:

 No, they are one of the most common benign tumors affecting up to 80% of women by age 50.